ekut-es/hannah-tvm/README.md

 1. `poetry shell`
 2. `poetry install`
-3. checkout submodules: `git submodules update --init --recursive`
+3. checkout submodules: `git submodule update --init --recursive`

 For the tvm installation there are the following installation options.